LinkinSky/YouTube-Automate/README.md

-# YouTube Automate
+# YouTube Auto Jump Ahead

-A simple Chrome extension that automates actions, making your viewing experience smoother.
+A simple Chrome extension that automatically clicks the "Jump ahead" button on YouTube videos, making your viewing experience smoother.

 ## Features
 - Automatically detects and clicks the "Jump ahead" button.